fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; Dark roasts have ruled the shelves for most of…

 Roasting brings out the oils in coffee.
 These oils are part of what creates the flavor and aroma.
 But you don’t want the beans too oily.
 Excess oil can clog your espresso machine, especially if you have a fancy, fully automatic machine.

-Another reason why darker roasts make the best espresso coffee has to do Total Dissolved Solids (TDS).
+Another reason why darker roasts make the best espresso coffee has to do with Total Dissolved Solids (TDS).
 These solids determine the coffee’s strength.
 The more solids, the stronger the coffee.
 The presence of more solids is also what gives the coffee a fuller body.

 One variable that determines the percent of these dissolved solids is the length of extraction.
 The longer the water has contact with the coffee, the more solids will be extracted.
 Espresso takes less than 30 seconds to brew.
 That is not a lot of time to extract the dissolved solids.